microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

 ```

 ### -StartDateTime
-DateTime when review stage is scheduled to start.
-May be in the future.
-The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+The date and time in ISO 8601 format and UTC time when the review stage is scheduled to start.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

 ```yaml